10 Snake Species Native To Zimbabwe

 Source: iNaturalist user Brian du Preez – CC BY-SA 4.0

 Common night adders don’t have particularly memorable patterns, with grey and black intermingling.
-Its colours are quite similar to the common egg eater (Dasypeltis scabra).
-But they can easily be identified by a black V-shape marking on the head, with the point ending between the eyes.
+Its colours are quite similar to the harmless common egg eater (Dasypeltis scabra).
+But they can easily be identified by a black V-shaped marking on the head, with the point ending between the eyes.
+Uncommonly for a viper, this species has round pupils rather than vertical.

 Though venomous, aggressive and eager to bite victims, common night adders have no confirmed deaths to their name.
 The venom is mostly cytotoxic, causing swelling and possibly mild necrosis.